-All RS were categorized as either consecutive or skip spawners.
-Consecutive spawners were fish detected moving upstream through LGR in a spawn year 1 year after their initial spawn year, and skip spawners were fish detected moving upstream through LGR in a spawn year 2 or more years after their initial spawn year.
+All RS were classified as either consecutive or skip spawners.
+Consecutive spawners were individuals detected migrating upstream through LGR one year after their initial spawn year, whereas skip spawners were detected two or more years after their initial spawning.
 To increase sample size, for Reconditioned RS, the total number of Reconditioned RS and numbers of consecutive and skip spawners were based on all fish released by the KRP and detected moving upstream through LGR after release, rather than just those in the pre-spawn dataset.

 To determine the relative contribution of consecutive versus skip spawners in Natural and Reconditioned RS, the probability of returning as a skip spawner was assessed using a binary logistic regression analysis.
 Binomial response variables were defined as Consecutive Spawners = 0, and Skip Spawners = 1.
 The predictor variable of interest was RS Type (Natural or Reconditioned).
 The data were examined for a year effect.
 Preliminary tests revealed a year effect, and year was thus included in the final model: